dhermes/dotfiles/README.md

 ## Optional

-- Often the default version of `emacs` on macOS is too old, so it may be worth trying to update
 - Install VS Code (`code`)
-- On macOS, install [Homebrew][3]
 - It's not uncommon for me to install the [Google Cloud SDK][1].
-- On macOS, it's always important to start by running `xcode-select --install` to make sure Developer Tools are installed
 - For working with `node`, install [`nvm`][4]
 - For working with `python`, install [`pyenv`][5] and sometimes also [`pyenv-virtualenv`][10]